huggingface/disaggregators/README.md

     </a>
 </p>

+> ⚠️ Please note: This library is in early development, and the disaggregation modules that are included are proofs of concept that are _not_ production-ready.
+Rigorously tested versions will be released in the future, so stay tuned.
+[We'd love your feedback in the meantime!](https://github.com/huggingface/disaggregators/discussions/23)

 The `disaggregators` library allows you to easily add new features to your datasets to enable disaggregated data exploration and disaggregated model evaluation. `disaggregators` is preloaded with disaggregation modules for text data, with image modules coming soon!

 This library is intended to be used with [🤗 Datasets](https://github.com/huggingface/datasets), but should work with any other "mappable" interface to a dataset.